HarpersBazaar.com just reported that Rihanna is dropping a lingerie line, Savage x Fenty, that will also cater to curvy gals.

 Launching next week already, the range is smoking hot by the looks of the Instagram teasers she's been posting...

-Having a decent (or even bursting) set can cause quite a few issues when choosing what to wear.
-Yet, many think this shouldn’t be considered a “problem”.
+Having a generous cup size can cause quite a few issues when shopping for bras or choosing what to wear.
+Yet, many think this shouldn’t be considered a 'problem'.

 “Oh, shame poor you, you have big boobs”, they say under their breath sarcastically.
 But truly, I’ve heard more women complain about having big breasts than those with a mere handful.

 Most people think it is all about the back pain, as if we might just fall over at any moment.
 Run, Boob-aggedon!

 But there’s a bit more to it than that.

 So, growing up with more than a handful myself, I have considered the pros and cons of the (extra) flesh:

 • Others want something you have

 • You have the option to emphasise your cleavage

 • You fill out a polo neck quite well